DaWoody/free-video-player/README.md

        var videoUrl = document.getElementById('some-id-field-value-containing-the-video-url-value').value;

-        // This object is optional to add,
+        // This object is optional to add when loading a video into the player,
-        // and can include information about the splash (loading) image and such var optionalConfigurationObject = {
+        // and can include information about the splash (loading) image and such var optionalPlayConfigurationObject = {
             videoSplashImageUrl:'url_to_splash_image_'
         };

-        //Loads the player (the optionalConfigurationObject is an optional parameter). player.load(videoUrl, optionalConfigurationObject);
+        //Loads the player (the optionalPlayConfigurationObject is an optional parameter). player.load(videoUrl, optionalConfigurationObject);

         //Starts the video..